 An intrauterine device (IUD) is perfect if you want a low maintenance contraceptive.
 It's a fit-and-forget contraceptive, which means you do not have to remember to use it regularly like condoms or the pill.

 There are two types of IUDs: the copper IUDs (also known as copper coils) and hormone IUDs (also known as intrauterine system or IUS).

 The IUD provides 99% protection against pregnancy when fitted correctly.
-It's also used for some gynaecological problems like heavy periods.
-Once fitted, IUDs are effective for 3-5 years, depending on the brand and type.
+The hormone based coils also used for some gynaecological problems like heavy periods.